If you've blocked our ad, please consider unblocking it.

 Jungle Yoshi Drums

-The "jungle" music track has an accompanying drum track meant to play when Mario is riding Yoshi, but it is used for stages that don't have Yoshi at all.
+The "jungle" music track has an accompanying drum track meant to play when Mario is riding Yoshi, but Yoshi never appears in jungle levels in the final game.
 Therefore, the drum track is never heard.
 It is not known whether this was meant to be used, or is just a result of the developers being thorough when creating the audio assets.

 New Super Mario Bros.
 Leftovers